-In the year, the Remuneration Committee was chaired by Lord Howard and also consisted of David Young and Richard Rose.
-It meets at least once a year and is responsible for reviewing the performance of the executive Director.
+Before the 2023 AGM, Lord Howard was chairman of the Committee alongside additional members David Young and Richard Rose each of whom were independent.
+Following the reduction of the Board after the 2023 AGM, the Remuneration Committee was chaired by Richard Rose.
+It is responsible for reviewing the performance of the executive Director.
 The Committee's report is set out on pages 8 and 9.

-Nomination Committee
+Disclosure Committee